About

 Margaret has dedicated her career to honoring the human beings at the core of the art they create.
 Much of her work is geared toward the general public in order to broaden discussions centered on the musical theatre art form, and who is welcomed into those discussions.
 She has received both a Bachelor of Fine Arts in Drama, and Masters in Musical Theatre History from New York University.

-A proudly autistic woman, Margaret has focused a significant part of her life to uplifting the neurodivergent community.
-Her special interests include the musical theatre, vampiric media, and mid-century American pop culture.
+Margaret’s special interests include the musical theatre, vampiric media, and mid-century American pop culture.
+She is fluent in English, and eternally pursuing fluency in Irish.
 Ní neart go cur le chéile.